Thulium-Drake/ansible-role-vmware/README.md

 * The role will exit with an error
 * Update the inventory with a line such as below
 * Run the role again, it will work now

-I have yet to find a more integrated/elegant solution for this problem.

 NOTE: Please note that changing the Python interpreter might/will break other ansible functionality!